Continue Statement in Java

 Output:

 Explanation: At j = 1 and any value of i, the current iteration of the inner loop is skipped.
-At j = 2 and any value of i, the current iteration of the outer loop is skipped, and due to that, the value of j never proceeds 2.
+At j = 2 and any value of i, the current iteration of the outer loop is skipped; due to that, the value of j never proceeds 2.

 When to use Continue Statement in Java?

-The "continue" statement in Java is used when we want to control a loop such that we want to immediately proceed to the next iteration upon satisfying a particular condition.
-We can use continue statement to direct the flow of loops.
-It can be used in all types of loops (for, while or do-while loops).
+The "continue" statement in Java is used when we want to control a loop so that we can immediately proceed to the next iteration upon satisfying a particular condition.
+We can use the continue statement to direct the flow of loops.
+It can be used in all types of loops (for, while, or do-while loops).

 Conclusion